0-complexity/G8_testing/functional_testing/Openvcloud/RESTful/README.md

 API:

 SCENARIOS:
-  1- ACL scenario.
+  1- PERMISSION scenario.
-       Parameterize [permitted user do correct actions > success, permitted user do incorrect actions > fail, non-permitted user do actions > fail] 2- Function scenarioS:
+       Parameterize [permitted user do correct actions > success, permitted user do incorrect actions > fail, non-permitted user do actions > fail] 2- OPERATION scenarioS:
       You can create any number of test cases to be sure that it will cover almost all use cases of this API.

 NOSETEST COMMAND: